Corey Hart (baseball): Seattle Mariners

 On December 11, 2013, Hart agreed to a one-year, $6 million contract with the Seattle Mariners.
 The deal contained up to $7 million in incentives.
-He was designated for assignment on September 29, 2014.
+In 68 games in 2014, he batted .203 with 6 home runs.
+He was designated for assignment on September 29.

 Pittsburgh Pirates

 The Pittsburgh Pirates signed Hart to a one-year, $2.5 million contract on December 19, 2014.

 Hart finished his professional baseball career in 2015.

 Retirement with the Milwaukee Brewers

 On June 27, 2017, it was announced that Hart would officially retire from Major League Baseball as a Milwaukee Brewer after being honored at Miller Park on June 30 with a plaque on the park's Wall of Honor.
-A two-time All-Star, Hart spent nine of his 11 Major League seasons with the Brewers, batting .276 with 154 home runs, 508 RBI and 83 stolen bases in 945 games.
-He had five 20-home-run seasons in Milwaukee, tied with four others for third-most in franchise history.
-Among the 38 players who have collected at least 2,000 plate appearances in a Brewers uniform, his .491 slugging percentage ranks sixth all-time.
+A two-time All-Star, Hart spent nine of his 11 major league seasons with the Brewers, batting .276 with 154 home runs, 508 RBI, and 83 stolen bases in 945 games.
+He had five 20-home-run seasons in Milwaukee, tied with four others for fourth-most in franchise history.
+Among the 38 players who have at least 2,000 plate appearances for the Brewers, his .491 slugging percentage ranks sixth all-time.